 \subsection{Spin-parity decomposition of the torsion}

 In a recent paper \cite{Martini:2023rnv} we proved that torsion fluctuations on top of a Riemannian background can be decomposed in modes that interpolate spin-parity eigenstates in the flat space limit.
-Such a decomposition reads

-where all the tensors that appear on the r.h.s.\ are transverse.
+Such a decomposition reads { } where all the tensors that appear on the r.h.s.\ are transverse.
 The derivation of this result was obtained as a straight generalization of the work of York on metric perturbations \cite{York:1974psa} (see also \cite{Deser:1967zzb, York:1973ia}).

 We would like to point out that another decomposition of the torsion fluctuations was proposed in \cite{Aoki:2019snr}.\footnote{The authors would like to thank Roberto Percacci for pointing out such a work.} For completeness, in the following we compare the two results.
 A first difference is that in \cite{Aoki:2019snr} the background geometry is fixed to be four dimensional Minkowski, thus, the tensors are transverse w.r.t.\ partial and not covariant derivatives.
 We restrict to the same framework for this section.
-Focusing on the tracefree hook antisymmetric part, the decomposition in \cite{Aoki:2019snr} reads

-where $\ri_\mu$ is a transverse $1$-form, $\ru_\mu$ is a transverse pseudo-vector, and $\re_{\mu\nu}$ and $\no_{\mu\nu}$ are symmetric, transverse and traceless.
+Focusing on the tracefree hook antisymmetric part, the decomposition in \cite{Aoki:2019snr} reads { } where $\ri_\mu$ is a transverse $1$-form, $\ru_\mu$ is a transverse pseudo-vector, and $\re_{\mu\nu}$ and $\no_{\mu\nu}$ are symmetric, transverse and traceless.
 It is easy to see that the two decompositions are related by the following change of field variables

 Hence, $\re{}_{\mu\nu}$ and $\no{}_{\mu\nu}$ have positive and negative parity, respectively.
 The field reparametrization involve derivatives, thus non-trivial functional Jacobians arise when we take into account quantum fluctuations.
 However, we have to remark that, non-local field redefinitions tend to alter the physical interpretation of the monomials in a derivative expansion of the action.
 Moreover, locality is usually required to properly define perturbative renormalizability.
 Given the locality of the decomposition, we start from Eq.\ \eqref{eq:spin-parity-decomposition} for singling out $1$-loop divergences.